 How to invest in the NYSE

-- Choose a trading platform.
-When choosing a platform, make sure it offers access to the securities you want to trade.
-Different brokers also have different fee structures, so find the most cost-effective one for your needs.
+Choose a broker or trading platform.
+When choosing a platform, make sure it gives you access to the NYSE, or at least lets you trade the specific NYSE stocks you want to invest in.
+Different brokers also have different fee structures, and it’s important to find the one that will be most cost-effective for the way you’d like to invest.

 How much does it cost to invest in the NYSE?